China's Xi meets Central Asian leaders, calls for trade, energy development | Headlines

 - China

 The two-day China-Central Asia Summit in the western city of Xi'an came as President Joe Biden and other leaders of the Group of Seven major economies met in Japan.
-It reflected Beijing's efforts to develop trade and security centered on China, which resents U.S. domination of global affairs.
+It reflected Beijing's efforts to develop trade and security networks centred on China, which resents US domination of global affairs.

 “We need to expand economic and trade ties,” Xi said in a speech to leaders from Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.